Table of Contents

 View on Amazon.com ➜

-A daypack is nice to have if you know you are going to be venturing out from your hotel or guest house for most of the day.
-Theft is common in Brazil so always be aware of your surroundings and keep your valuables locked in your hotel safe and do not bring them with you while touring around.
-This day pack is great for bringing around just the essentials on a full-day excursion.
+A daypack is nice to have if you know you are venturing out from your hotel for most of the day.
+Frankly, theft is common in Brazil.
+So always be aware of your surroundings and keep your valuables locked in your hotel safe.
+We would advise not to bring them with you while touring around.
+This daypack is ideal for bringing just the essentials on a full-day excursion or carrying your must-haves on city explorations.

 pink daypack